daveeazi/alx-low_level_programming/0x18-dynamic_libraries/README.md

 # 0x18.
 C - Dynamic libraries

 In this project, i learnt about what dynamic library is, how it works, how to create one and how it works.
 It also helped me understand the differences between static and shared libraries.

+## About
+An introductory project on:
+- Dynamic libraries
+- `$LD_LIBRARY_PATH` environment variable
+- Static vs shared libraries

-## Function Prototypes :floppy_disk:
+## Function Prototypes:
 The following files are scripts written for the projects written in C: